chouzar/chip/README.md

 let assert Error(chip.NotFound) = chip.find(registry, B)
 ```

-Feature-wise its still very basic but planning to integrate helpers
+Feature-wise its still very basic but planning to integrate:

-for supervisors that restar processes and a way to lookup name groups for
-dynamic dispatch.
+* `via` helper to initialize processes through the registry
+* Being able to manage process groups.
+* Dynamic dispatch helpers for pub-sub behaviour.

+Other features which are out of scope at this stage:

+* Match-spec lookup.
+* Multi-node distribution.
+* General performance (ets, partitions, multi-process dispatch, efficient lookups).

 ## Installation